 Unable to find peace from the rippling shock of her murder, Abby’s spirit is unable to cross over, and she begins to haunt the cabin on Wagon Trail Road, where her body was buried.
 Gail, a 27-year old aspiring novelist and avid birdwatcher, suddenly appears to be staying at that cabin for the peaceful seclusion of the country to write her first novel, Murder in the Poconos.
 Soon, Gail feels haunted by a ghostly entity.
 Complications arise when The Clean As A Whistle maid, Millie Dozier comes there to work and ends up being possessed by Abby’s spirit.
 Scared like never before in her life, the fifty-six-year-old, crossed-eyed Creole woman from the small southern Louisiana bayou town of Plaquemine, vows never to return there.
 And Gail is really an astral projection of an older self of Abby, an imaginary playmate and ghostwriter for her life and death story.

 Birdwatcher captures the afterlife through the imagination of a lonely, restless spirit desperate to bring the parents she loves the closure they desperately need to ease their grief.
-The novel hits the mark on creepy and mysterious when Abby’s spirit turns away from the glowing portal to heaven light beam and embraces the darkness, which will devour all that is good in her and she will forever haunt the woods where she died and the cabin, where she was buried under the floorboard of the basement.
+The novel hits the mark on creepy and mysterious when Abby’s spirit turns away from the glowing portal to heaven light beam and embraces the darkness, refusing her place amongst the resting dead.
+Her spirit is taken over by a demon, which will devour all that is good in her.
+The combined entity will continue to haunt the woods where Abby died and the cabin, where she was buried under the floorboard of the basement.

-this novel starts off with a homey, warm, and welcoming vibe that makes you want to jump into your coziest pajamas and cuddle up next to your pet as you read ...
-Birdwatcher is a thrilling new take on the paranormal genre that quickly became one of my favorite novels.
+this novel starts off with a homey, warm, and welcoming vibe that makes you want to jump into your coziest pajamas and cuddle up next to your pet as you read.

 The story unfolds in a bleak and dark, but unrelenting way that is rich with vivid imagery and intense emotions ...
 Greyson writes a gripping, dark, and entertaining novel that blends horror and paranormal mystery elements.
 It’s a well-written story that will keep readers engaged and eager to learn about Abby’s fate in the afterlife and the fate of the serial killer ...
 It’s a fantastic story that will keep you on the edge of your seat and swiftly turning pages.